-There is a standard bench top height that we design at Craftbuilt Kitchens but sometimes it is necessary to step outside the standard and have your own height and style created when it comes to your kitchen bench top.
+There is a standard bench top height that we design at Craftbuilt Kitchen bench s but sometimes it is necessary to step outside the standard and have your own height and style created when it comes to your kitchen bench height top.
 After all, it is a kitchen designed with you, just for you!

 Deciding On Your Bench Top Size

 First, the size of the benchtop needs to be measured.
 This largely depends on the size of the kitchen space you have to work with as well as your cooking style.
 One bedroom inner city units, for example, don’t always have the most space for kitchens.

 It is not uncommon for a small kitchenette to be installed against one wall adjoining the lounge space in one room.
 In this case, the bench top will be smaller.